 Attending the show were Etienne Charles’ parents, who flew all the way from Port of Spain, the capital city of Trinidad and Tobago, to celebrate their 41st wedding anniversary with him.

-All in all, a magnificent show, highly educational and entertaining, with a profound cultural, historical message.
+All in all, a magnificent show, highly educational and entertaining, with a profound, and cultural, historical message.

 Photographs by Atael Weissman – click on the images to enlarge